mhoogveld/empire-platform-api/README.md

 > ⚠️ Please always make sure you test your  _API Key_ on the environment that you generated your key on as _API Keys_ are **NOT** shared between the different [environments](#-environments)!

-> ⚠️ Users that are not registered with BritNed are able to use the /v1/public/... endpoints for fetching publicly available data from Empire.
+> 💡 Users that are not registered with BritNed are able to use the endpoints prefixed with `/v1/public/...` for fetching publicly available data from **Empire**.
 See the [**API Navigator**](https://britned.github.io/empire-platform-api) for more information.
-Please see the relevant [Public data](https://github.com/britned/empire-platform-api/wiki/Public-data) page on Wiki for more information.
+Please also refer to the relevant [Public Data](https://github.com/britned/empire-platform-api/wiki/Public-Data) page on the Wiki for more information.

 ## 🔌 Environments